AarzooDhiman/COVID_SAR/README.md

 # SAR_data

 ## Labeled data

-The classifier has been trained on the labeled data given in file [labeled_tweet_id2](labeled_tweet_id2.txt) The file contains only the Tweet IDs.
-The tweets can be retrieved using these Tweet IDs.
-The features used in our work are TIMESTAMP, TWEET_ID, USER_ID, GEO, TWEET_TEXT
+The classifier has been trained on a dataset of [labeled_tweet_id2](labeled_tweet_id2.txt), which is provided in the file labeled_tweet_id2.txt.
+This file contains only the Tweet IDs, which can be used to retrieve the corresponding tweets.
+The dataset includes various features such as the timestamp, tweet ID, user ID, geolocation, and tweet text, which were used to train the classifier.

 ## Text Preprocessing

-[Preprocess](preprocess.py) is used for pre-processing the tweet text.
-This preprocessed text is used for the classification.
+The [Preprocess.py](preprocess.py) script is utilized for preprocessing the tweet text before it is used for classification.
+The preprocessed text is then fed into the classification model as input.

 `python preprocess.py`

 ## Classification

-For classification we use Covid-Twitter-BERT, BERT large uncased model fine tuned on 160M tweets collected between January 12 and April 16, 2020.
-We further fine-tuned the model on our labeled tweets data.
-We save the best performing model from this code.
+We utilized the Covid-Twitter-BERT (CT-BERT) model for classification, which is a variant of the BERT large uncased model fine-tuned on a dataset of 160 million tweets collected between January 12 and April 16, 2020.
+We further fine-tuned the CT-BERT model on our labeled tweet dataset and saved the best performing model from our training process.

-To run [ct-bert2-crossval.py](ct-bert2-crossval.py) use the shell file [run_ct_bert.sh](run_ct_bert.sh)
+To run the [ct-bert2-crossval.py](ct-bert2-crossval.py) script, please use the [run_ct_bert.sh](run_ct_bert.sh) shell file.

 `sh ./run_ct_bert.sh`

 ## User Tweets Classification
-The trained model is further run on tweets of all the users to generate the prediction scores for all the tweets of all the users.
+After being trained on the labeled tweet dataset, the classification model is then utilized to generate prediction scores for all the tweets of all users.
+This involves running the model on the entire tweet corpus to classify each tweet based on its content and generate a corresponding prediction score.

 `python ctbertppln.py`

 ## SAR Calculation

-Final SAR estimation is done in code file [user_class.py](user_class.py) To run this SAR estimation use the shell file [run_user_class.sh](run_user_class.sh)
+The final estimation of SAR (Secondary Attack Rate) is performed in the [user_class.py](user_class.py) code file.
+To run the SAR estimation process, please use the provided shell file [run_user_class.sh](run_user_class.sh).

 `sh ./run_user_class.sh`